 - (a) Subject to (b) and (c) below, the Parties support the implementation of the Rapid Site Access Program and the Union and Employer agree to be bound by and comply with the Rapid Site Access Program Procedural Rules, as amended from time to time. - (b) The Union's agreement in (a) above is subject to the adoption of laboratory based oral fluid testing for the random component of drug testing administered by the Rapid Site Access Program.
-However, in the event laboratory oral fluid testing is successfully challenged in law the Union agrees urine based testing shall apply. - (c) Subject to (b) above, where the Union does not agree to an amendment to the Rapid Site Access Program Procedural Rules, the Union may opt out of agreeing to said amendment by giving notice in writing to the registered employers' organization and the Rapid Site Access Administrative Committee. - (d) The Plasterers Trade Division retains the sole right to review its participation in the Rapid Site Access Program eighteen months (18) after the Union has established the ability to upload its dispatch information to RSAP.ca.
-Subsequent to this review the Plasterers Trade Division, at its sole discretion shall determine if the Trade Division will continue to participate or cease participating in the Rapid Site Access Program.
-If the Trade Division determines it will no longer be participating in the Rapid Site Access Program it must file 60 day written notice with the Rapid Site Access Program Administrator and Union. - (e) For Industrial work, the employer contributions shall be established by the

-CLR and may be changed by the Board of Directors of Construction Labour Relations - An Alberta Association, and notice to an Employer and the Union from the Association respecting such amendment shall be sufficient.
-RSAP contributions shall be forwarded to Construction Labour Relations at #207, 2725 - 12th Street N.E., Calgary Alberta T2E 7J2.
-These contributions shall be used by CLR to provide the funding, among other things, for the third party providers who are responsible for delivering the services in respect to the Rapid Site Access Program.

-(f) This Letter of Understanding shall be attached to and form part of the Collective Agreement entered into between the Parties.
+However, in the event laboratory oral fluid testing is successfully challenged in law the Union agrees urine based testing shall apply. - (c) Subject to (b) above, where the Union does not agree to an amendment to the Rapid Site Access Program Procedural Rules, the Union may opt out of agreeing to said amendment by giving notice in writing to the registered Employers' organization and the Rapid Site Access Administrative Committee. - (d) For Industrial work, the Employer contributions shall be established by the Association and may be changed by the Board of Directors of the Association, and notice to an Employer and the Union from the Association respecting such amendment shall be sufficient.
+RSAP contributions shall be forwarded to the Association.
+These contributions shall be used by the Association to provide the funding, among other things, for the third party providers who are responsible for delivering the services in respect to the Rapid Site Access Program. - (e) This Letter of Understanding shall be attached to and form part of the Collective Agreement entered into between the Parties.

-All of which is agreed this 2 day of \\\\\\\, 2011:

-Construction Labour Relations -An Alberta Association Plasterers (Provincial) Trade Division

-Operative Plasterers' and Cement Masons' International Association Local 222
+All of which is agreed this14th day of , 2015: Construction Labour Relations - An Alberta Association Plasterers (Provincial) Trade Division Operative Plasterers' and Cement Masons' International Association Local 222 ORIGINAL SIGNATURE ON FILE ORIGINAL SIGNATURE ON FILE Neil Tidsbury President James Conway Business Manager